Paul

 five or more armature modules 405.
 In some example, there may be

-fields to be generated to support both even and odd numbers of
+stator fields to be generated to support both even and odd

-Sets of coplanar armatures may be coupled to a common shaft in
+on each shaft.
+Sets of coplanar armatures may be coupled to a

-parallel planes, for example.
-Each armature may contribute
+common shaft in parallel planes, for example.
+Each armature may

-stator in the regions ahead of each armature's leading edge and
+with the stator in the regions ahead of each armature's leading

-behind each armature's trailing edge.
-Increased numbers of
+edge and behind each armature's trailing edge.
+Increased numbers

-armatures may substantially reduce, for example, torque ripple
+of armatures may substantially reduce, for example, torque

 With reference to FIG. 1, symmetry may allow two or more of the